 Fig.1.
 Traverse Survey |

-In traversing, the surveyor move from one point to other by simultaneously measuring bearings and distances by "dead reckoning".
-Dead reckoning is the process of calculating current position of some moving object by using a previously determined position.
+In traversing, the surveyor moves from one point to another by simultaneously measuring bearings and distances by "dead reckoning".
+Dead reckoning is the process of calculating the current position of some moving object by using a previously determined position.
 Employed when the construction work is long and narrow ( tunnel or motorway construction).

 Scope and Objective of Traverse Survey